GFlisch/Arc4u.Guidance.Doc/Guidance2022.3.0/AuthenticationMigration.md

-# Migrating to Arc4u 6.0.14.3
+# Migrating to Arc4u 6.1.18.x
-Arc4u version 6.0.14.3 implements breaking changes and a new authentication model for the back-end, which avoids relying on Microsoft-specific libraries.
+Arc4u version 6.1.18.x implements breaking changes and a revised authentication model for the back-end, which avoids relying on Microsoft-specific libraries.

 New versions of the Guidance will automatically generate the correct code.
 Older back-ends need to be migrated manually.
 This document explains how (and in some cases why).

+Describing everything involving migration in detail is very complicated.
+It is therefore recommended to generate a solution with the latest version of the guidance with the same names than the application you need to migrate.
+This will give you a base reference you can use as a guide to migrate your code.

 Part of these instructions also include the necessary changes to support the seamless decryption of encrypted configuration properties, which was introduced in Arc4u 6.0.12.1.